 Your money is used to purchase property in one of two funds: the Regional Capitals fund (which invests in bricks and mortar in Leeds, Birmingham and Manchester) or the London fund.

 The value of your investment moves with changes to property prices and is boosted by rental income.
 This could produce juicy returns.
-For example, the Regional Capitals fund returned 8.7% to investors in the first year up to September 2017, while the London fund has returned 9.6% since launch in July 2017.
+For example, the Regional Capitals fund returned 14.6% since September 2016, while the London fund has returned 9.8% since launch in July 2017.

 Remember that past performance isn’t a guide to the future, and you could lose as well as gain money.
 Your capital is at risk with any investment.